Feb 24, 2026

 Working together from a distance may seem complicated.
 After all, how can each team member know who is doing which task and how the work is progressing?
 Fortunately, there are many tools that can help you with this.

-Some popular tools for hybrid work:
+Popular tools for hybrid work:

-To share documents: Dropbox, Google Drive, WeTransfer
+| Document sharing | Dropbox, Google Drive, WeTransfer |

 Remote job interviews and remote onboarding are also on the rise, and it requires a completely new way to evaluate if an applicant would fit into the company culture.

-15 simple office hacks that will make your life easier
+Read more 15 simple office hacks that will make your life easier

 Strengthening the bond between colleagues and cohesion within the team does not happen by itself.
 It requires an effort from company leaders.
 Here are some possibilities: